8-Day Self-Drive Tour of Iceland's Ring Road with In-Depth South Coast Exploration

 • More

-The Reykjanes Peninsula has even more natural marvels, such as hot springs, active volcanoes, and geological features.
-The lava landscapes here provide the perfect introduction to Iceland's dramatic scenery.
+Your plane will touch down at Keflavik International Airport on the rugged Reykjanes Peninsula.
+This picturesque region is rich in natural marvels, hot springs, and geological features.
+The black lava landscapes here provide the perfect introduction to Iceland's dramatic scenery.

 At the end of the day, you'll check into your comfortable Reykjavik hotel.
 Make sure you get a good night's sleep, as the next seven days will be packed with amazing adventures and incredible landscapes.